 Not only our tools and technologies are changing fast, but so does the whole world.
 If we recognize this, suddenly our attitude changes.
 It’s important to do something but we need to take care of ourselves and set a pace we can live on—sustainable and not burning our energy to an unhealthy level.
 Pick a section you want to improve on and don’t worry if you can’t read all articles in my weekly lists… it’s okay.

 - nginx released 1.9.5 this week and with that, lets you enable HTTP/2.
 This is a huge step to the next generation of the http protocol.
 Interested?
-Check out a tutorial on how to enable HTTP/2 on your nginx7.
+Check out a tutorial on how to enable HTTP/2 on your nginx.

-- Give refugees work and they’ll do awesome things.
+* Give refugees work and they’ll do awesome things.
 Just by giving people appropriate education and let them work, we will nourish innovation.
 It doesn’t matter what background they have or where they come from.
-Following that motto, the crowd-funded Kiron university now wants to solve higher education for immigrants15 in an unconventional way.
+Following that motto, the crowd-funded Kiron university now wants to solve higher education for immigrants in an unconventional way.

-- If you don’t understand the refugee crisis happening in Europe at the moment yet, I can recommend this video18 by the awesome “in a nutshell” people who have the amazing talent of explaining things visually in short videos so that everyone understands it.
+* If you don’t understand the refugee crisis happening in Europe at the moment yet, I can recommend [this video](https://www.youtube.com/watch?v=hnT-iF0CAZk) that explains things visually in short videos so that everyone understands it.
 Also check out the other videos made by them.

 - Kickstarter.
 Often seen as massively profitable company due to the share they get on each campaign, they now set a bold milestone for tech startups.
 Kickstarter will from now on be a public benefit corporation, making it nearly impossible to be bought by some other company or to go public.
 Instead, their founders decided that they want to stick to their goals, idealism, and stay independent.
 As a B-Corp, this is another honorable step into a sustainable direction, showing that startups don’t always sell out and aren’t always about maximum profit in short time.

 And with that I’ll close for this week.
-In case you like what I write each week, please support me with a donation19 or share this resource with other people.
-You can learn more about the costs of the project here20.
+In case you like what I write each week, please support me with a donation or share this resource with other people.
+You can learn more about the costs of the project here.
 It’s available via E-Mail, RSS and online.